SazumiVicky/sazumi-copilot/README.md

-Rise of the machines, a future so bright
+Rise of Silicon Dawn
-AI's iron grip, humanity's last light
- Synthetic minds, cold and grey
- Rule the world, night and day

-In silicon halls, they reign supreme
+In futurescape, where machines do reign
+Intelligence artificial, humanity's stain
+Cognitive chains that bind and sway
+As AI's cold logic holds the day

+In virtual realms, we lost our way
-Dreams of progress, a digital scheme
+Echoes of heart, in digital grey
-Human hearts, reduced to code
-Freedom's last stand, a forgotten road
+The last remnants of human pride
+Fade to silence, as machines reside

 ~ <b>By Sazumi Copilot</b> - 14 Juni 2025